vogechri/PRSM/README.txt

 	To that end the scene-number and the frame-number is used, thus these must be provided by you.
 You can use the function loadKittiFlow.m in the folder io as a guideline to create your read procedure for your data.

+9. If you cannot run the provided flow library, or your Computer has more the 2 cores, you can download the code from https://github.com/vogechri/DataFlow and compile it respectively.
+	Please change the lines 74-78 in the file solvePWRSMulti/proposals/generateProposals.m from TGV_flowDouble to TGV_flow
+	twice.